Shakhsgit/Shakhsgit/README.md

 <h1 align="center">Hello! </h1>

-My name is Shakh, I am learning and practincing Machine learning and deep learning techniques.
+Hello there!
+Nice to meet you :) I am an AI enthusiast, currently practincing Machine learning and deep learning techniques.
 Learning is a never ending process and I enjoy to learn new concepts and skills everytime I try to solve a new problem.
 I will be glad if you like to collaborate or help me to solve new problems/projects or to discuss new ideas.

 <h3 align="left">Fields of Interest: </h3> All techonologies related to Machine learning, Deep learning, Data Science,Big Data